Peer Advisor Job Description

 - Assisting LEAP students in learning how to use the databases for library assignments

 - Assisting in planning LEAP projects and activities

 - Participating in LEAP projects and activities outside of class

 - Student with a 3.0 GPA or higher

 - Full time student (12 credit hours or more) who will be at least a sophomore by the fall of the year the student will serve as Peer Advisor

 - Student willing to network with college faculty and advisors

 - Student who has demonstrated willingness to participate in class discussions and ability to facilitate group work

 - Student able to model good student behavior [regular class attendance, being on time, staying for the entire class period, respect for professor and other students]

-- Student whose other employment and extracurricular responsibilitieswill not prevent him/her from devoting a full 10 hours/week to being a Peer Advisor
+- Student whose other employment and extracurricular responsibilities will not prevent him/her from contributiong 5-8 hours per week to being a Peer Advisor

 - Responsible student who has shown him/herself able to meet commitments and deadlines